TWA Flight Center: Late 1960s to early 1980s: Expansions

-In 1978 or 1979, TWA built a traffic island with a canopy to provide shelter for passengers waiting for ground transport.
-The shelter, constructed by the architectural firm Witthoefft & Rudolf, won the Albert S. Bard Award for architectural excellence.
+In 1978 or 1979, TWA built a traffic island with a concrete-and-glass canopy to provide shelter for passengers waiting for ground transport.
+Measuring 330 by 22 ft, the shelter, constructed by the architectural firm Witthoefft & Rudolf, won the Albert S. Bard Award for architectural excellence.
 A bomb detonated at the terminal in March 1979, injuring four people.
 The TWA Flight Center was overcrowded by the early 1980s, and passengers sometimes had to line up outside because the terminal was so crowded.
 This prompted TWA to lease the neighboring Sundrome in December 1980.
 The expanded facility opened in April 1981; domestic flights were subsequently relocated to the Sundrome, while the TWA Flight Center continued to host international flights.
 A passageway was also built to connect the TWA Flight Center and the Sundrome.